Doppler Flow Meters

 Doppler Flow Meters can be further classified into two types: single-beam and dual-beam.
 Single-beam meters use a single ultrasonic beam to measure the velocity of the fluid, while dual-beam meters use two beams, one at an angle to the other, to increase the accuracy of the measurement.

-The accuracy of Doppler Flow Meters depends on various factors, such as the size and concentration of the particles or bubbles in the fluid, the angle of the ultrasonic beam, and the speed of sound in the fluid.
+The accuracy of the meters depends on various factors, such as the size and concentration of the particles or bubbles in the fluid, the angle of the ultrasonic beam, and the speed of sound in the fluid.
 However, with proper calibration and installation, Doppler Flow Meters can provide highly accurate measurements of flow velocity.

 History of Doppler Flow Meters